Obarrie/CSC305Project/CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## No Phone Policy
+Make team members are not on their phone during work time.
+If caught you will be asked to put away.
+If violation persists you will reported to the community leader.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],